-If you need to replace the glass, it should be replaced with the high temperature ceramic class supplied by Morsø, contact your Morsø dealer.
+If you need to replace the glass, contact your Morsø dealer.

 Installing the glass

 Never install the glass when the stove is in function.

 Ceramic glass replacement

 Ceramic glass cannot be recycled because it has a higher melting point that ordinary glass.
 If ceramic glass is mixed with ordinary glass, the raw material is spoiled, and the reclaiming process may be halted.
 Take care that the ovenproof glass does not end up among ordinary recycled waste.
 That will be a great benefit to the environment.